Which of the following events occurs during Meiosis I but not Mei... | Channels for Pearson+

 1

-Understand the stages of meiosis: Meiosis consists of two consecutive divisions, Meiosis I and Meiosis II.
-Each has distinct events and purposes.
+Understand the stages of meiosis: Meiosis consists of two consecutive divisions, Meiosis I and Meiosis II, each with its own phases: prophase, metaphase, anaphase, and telophase.

-Identify the key events of Meiosis I: During Meiosis I, homologous chromosomes pair up and exchange genetic material through a process called crossing over.
-This occurs during prophase I.
+Identify the key events in Meiosis I: During Prophase I, homologous chromosomes pair up in a process called synapsis, and crossing over occurs, where segments of DNA are exchanged between homologous chromosomes.

-Differentiate between Meiosis I and Meiosis II: Meiosis I is characterized by the separation of homologous chromosomes, while Meiosis II involves the separation of sister chromatids.
+Differentiate between Meiosis I and Meiosis II: Meiosis I is known as the reductional division because it reduces the chromosome number by half, resulting in two haploid cells.
+Meiosis II is similar to mitosis, where sister chromatids are separated.

-Recognize the significance of crossing over: Crossing over is a unique event to Meiosis I, where homologous chromosomes exchange segments, increasing genetic diversity.
+Focus on crossing over: Crossing over is a unique event to Meiosis I, specifically during Prophase I, and it increases genetic diversity by exchanging genetic material between homologous chromosomes.

-Compare the outcomes: Meiosis I results in two haploid cells with recombined chromosomes, whereas Meiosis II results in four haploid cells without further recombination.
+Conclude with the correct event: Among the options provided, crossing over between homologous chromosomes is the event that occurs during Meiosis I but not Meiosis II.

 Watch next